OmidiAmin/EROCKET/README.md

 # REDUCING THE COMPUTATIONAL COMPLEXITY OF LEARNING WITH RANDOM CONVOLUTIONAL FEATURES
 This Demo is an implementation of the E-ROCKET feature selection method for removing redundancies of  [MINIROCKET featurs](https://github.com/angus924/minirocket).
-For the first time, E-ROCKET uses supervised feature selection to reduce the computational complexity of learning with random features.
+E-ROCKET uses supervised feature selection to reduce the computational complexity of learning with random features.

 Please cite this work in the following manner: